laboon/ebook/text/25_test_plans.md

 FUN-TEA-ERROR:
 ```

 Now look through the completed test plan, and determine which test cases correspond to testing these specific requirements.
-For each test case which does, write down its identifier next to the requirement.
+For each test case which does, write down its identifier next to the requirement:

 ```
 FUN-COFFEE-TOO-HOT: 1, 2